kmellick/Data-Guide/01-water.md

 **Sample values** are the daily samples used to calculated DMR results.
 These are submitted along with DMRs and stored in Tempo.
 Digital sample values exist after 2014 and pre-2014 values are stored in scanned supplemental forms.

 **Annual reports** are required for various activities like land application of solids and sprayed waste.
 These are stored in Tempo as scanned pdfs.
+More information to follow.

 **Monitoring data categories**